SublimeText/LaTeXTools/README.markdown

 * It parses the tex log file and lists all errors and warnings in an output panel at the bottom of the ST2 window: click on any error/warning to jump to the corresponding line in the text, or use the ST2-standard Next Error/Previous Error commands.
 * It invokes the PDF viewer for your platform and performs a forward search: that is, it displays the PDF page where the text corresponding to the current cursor position is located.

-Multi-file documents are supported as follows.
+**Multi-file documents** are supported as follows.
 If the first line in the current file consists of the text `%!TEX root = <master file name>`, then tex & friends are invoked on the specified master file, instead of the current one.
 Note: the only file that gets saved automatically is the current one.
+Also, the master file name **must** have a `.tex` extension, or it won't be recognized.

 There is also support for project files; this is to be documented.